Nursing Assistant Shot, Killed Inside Jefferson University Hospital, 2 Officers Injured In Shootout; Suspect In Custody, Police Say

 — Matt Petrillo (@MattPetrillo) October 4, 2021

-The officers are now being treated as police try to make sense of it all.
+One of the officers has been released from the hospital while the other remains at Penn Presbyterian Medical Center as police try to make sense of it all.
+Philadelphia Mayor Jim Kenney visited the officers earlier Monday morning.

-Police rushed to Jefferson University Hospital at 11th and Chestnut Streets in Center City where officers say a 55-year-old man wearing scrubs walked in, went up to the ninth floor and shot a 42-year-old nursing assistant and killed him.
+Police rushed to Jefferson University Hospital at 11th and Chestnut Streets in Center City where a police source says 55-year-old Stacey Hayes was wearing scrubs and walked in, went up to the ninth floor and shot a 42-year-old nursing assistant and killed him.
 The shooting occurred just after midnight Monday.

 “There was a male in scrubs with a weapon or a long gun who was firing, potentially firing rounds in the air,” Philadelphia Police Commissioner Danielle Outlaw said.